What is cocaine?

 Safer Sex

 - Cocaine can inhibit and increase the willingness to have unsafe sex.
-This increases the risk of HIV and other sexually transmitted infections.
+This increases your HIV and STI infection risk.

 - The analgesic/numbing effect tempts people to have sex longer and more violently, which promotes injuries and thus infections.